practicalli/blog-cryogen/content/md/posts/clojure-which-execution-option-to-use.md

 `-Ttools` is a built in tool for `install` and `remove` of other tools, with the `:as` directive providing a specific name for the tool.

-In this example, the antq tool is installed using the name `libs-outdated`
+In this example, the antq tool is installed using the name `antq`

 ```bash
 clojure -Ttools install com.github.liquidz/antq '{:git/tag "1.3.1"}' :as antq